84emllc/takecareofmycats/README.md

 # Take Care Of My Cats - Daily Feeding Schedule

-This project provides a simple web page to outline the **daily feeding schedule and care instructions** for two cats: **Leona** and **Lenny**.
+A Progressive Web App (PWA) providing a daily feeding schedule and care instructions for two cats: **Leona** and **Lenny**.
 The page ensures clear and accessible instructions are available for anyone responsible for taking care of the cats.

----

 ## Features

-- **Cat Profiles**:
+- **Daily Feeding Schedule**: Detailed meal schedule with food types and quantities
+- **Task Tracking**: Checkboxes to mark completed feeding tasks (resets daily at midnight)
+- **Progressive Web App**: Install on mobile devices, works offline
-    - Displays individual cards for each cat with their **photo**, **name**, and a short description.
+- **Cat Profiles**: Individual cards for each cat with photo, name, and feeding details
-- **Feeding Schedule**:
-    - Includes a detailed meal schedule for all cats.
-- **Accessible Design**:
+- **Accessible Design**: ARIA roles, screen reader support, and keyboard navigation
-    - ARIA roles and accessible markup (e.g., descriptive alt texts, screen reader labels, and focusable elements) are included to accommodate users with assistive technologies.
-- **Optimized Assets**:
-    - CSS and JavaScript files are processed with Gulp for improved performance.
+- **Mobile-First**: Responsive design with touch-friendly 44x44px tap targets

 ## Development

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js 18+ and npm

 ### Setup